Subject area: Sport

 Why choose Sport at the University of Edinburgh?

-We are ranked 13th in the world for sports-related subjects in the QS World University Rankings by Subject 2017.
+We're ranked in the world's top 20 universities for sports-related subjects in the QS World University Rankings by Subject 2018.

 Our BSc (Hons) in Applied Sports Science is endorsed by the British Association of Sport and Exercise Sciences (BASES).
 This recognises our teaching of core and interdisciplinary areas of sport science, and that students gain research experience in and outside the sport science laboratory.